abdillahsatari/Energy-Management-System-WITH-MEAN-STACK/readme.md

 ## About This Repo ##

 >> This project is a research project as a graduation requirement in obtaining my bachelor's degree.
-This application integrated with <<
+This application integrated with thingspeak so the system can read the data and make action to ligth switch.

 ### Environments Set Up